How To Choose The Best Workout Shoes

 - Stability: This feature is an all-round essential in a workout shoe.
 With greater stability comes a lowered risk for injury.
 When running, stability is required to prevent injury while moving at pace.
 For weight training, this stability ensures more security when performing movements like deadlifts and squats.

 - Shock absorbency: This feature is designed to dissipate the high volume of kinetic energy that enters your body with every step.
 Dissipating this energy reduces the impact felt in our muscles and joints — this is particularly important for running shoes.

 Knowing more about these features will ensure you’re an educated shopper when you select your new pair of workout shoes.

 Try before you buy

 Taking the time in-store to try on sneakers and discuss their features with shop assistants will allow you to decide whether the shoe is right for you.
-Be sure to pick a pair that suits your SWEAT program’s style!
+Be sure to pick a pair that suits the style of your Sweat program.

 Don’t be afraid to do your research and ask around before you make the commitment to a new pair!

 What are your tips for picking the right workout shoe?
-We’d love to hear from you.
 Comment below!

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.